College Tennis – Triumph or Turmoil?

 And schedules are brand new.
 The individual championships are in November.
 The venerable Ojai tourney will be re-shaped and the name, image and likeness (NIL) payments and the often disruptive transfer portals are in place.
 Lawsuits are on the horizon and athletes could become employees.
 Tumultuous times – yes?

-To sort this all out, we spoke with Tim Russell, who, after leading the Intercollegiate Tennis Association for nearly a decade, will be replaced by the popular Dave Mullins in January.
+To sort this all out, we spoke with Tim Russell, who after a highly successful, decade-long run as the Intercollegiate Tennis Association’s CEO, will be succeeded by the popular Dave Mullins in January.

 Not surprisingly, Russell adores the college game.
 He reminds us that, “It’s a combination of individual and team play.
 It has a rich history and has moved the game forward with new rules and protocols.
 The competition is fantastic, the pressure is real.
 It has so much connective tissue.
 It’s a pathway to the pro game and it develops championship human beings.
 Everyone should go to college.
 You get so much support and you can hone your skills.
 Ultimately it’s all about higher education.”